AviatrixSystems/Docs/HowTos/firewall_network_faq.rst

 Go to Firewall Network -> Advanced.
 Click the skewer.
 Scroll down to "Egress through Firewall" and click Enable.

+Note for GCE instances:
+Any GCE instance (excluding controller created gateways) that needs to participate in egress control (FQDN, SNAT and FW Egress) have to be tagged as "avx-snat-noip" .
+The GCE network tag "avx-snat-noip" can be associated during GCE instance creation or by editing an existing instance.

 How do I make Ingress inspection to work on FireNet?
 -----------------------------------------------------